RetroMusicPlayer/RetroMusicPlayer/README.md

 ### 🗂️ License

-M is released under the GNU General Public License v3.0 (GPLv3), which can be found here: [License](LICENSE.md)
+Metro is released under the GNU General Public License v3.0 (GPLv3), which can be found here: [License](LICENSE.md)